dillonwu-97/roko_chatbot/README.md

 # Roko Chatbot

 ## Description
 This is an open-domain chatbot that talks to users about video games.
+The chatbot was built with two other classmates from Emory University.

 ## Sample Dialogue
 ![](/roko/scripts/video_demo/roko_demo.gif)